thibaudclement/cs269i/docs/lecture-3.md

 Our goal is to minimize regret, namely \(\underset{i}{max} \underset{t}{\sum}(r_{i,t} - r_{ALG(t),t})\).
 </div>

-**Challenge:** With partial (bandit) feedback, we see how long a user engaged with what we showed them, but we don’t know long the user would have engaged with the content we did not show them.
+**Challenge:** With partial (bandit) feedback, we see how long a user engaged with what we showed them, but we don’t know how long the user would have engaged with the content we did not show them.
 Yet, we still have to compete with all the other actions.

 **Solution:** We need to arbitrate how much we want to learn about how each arm is doing (i.e. exploration) and how much we want to extract reward from the best arm (i.e. exploitation).